Wolfant/wolfant.github.io/index.md

 ## About Me

-Antonio Insuasti is a Software Engineer passionate for technology. :)
+Antonio Insuasti is a passionate Software Engineer with a love for technology.
+Currently, he serves as a Cloud Architect at McKinsey & Company,excelling in designing software architectures for cloud-deployed applications across mobile, web, and IoT platforms.
+Antonio thrives in inclusive environments where every idea is valued.
-Right now he is working as a Solutions Architect at Banco Pichincha  where he is responsible for the design of the software architecture and represents it in the C4 model; these applications are made for internal and external clients.
+He enjoys providing consulting services in spaces where people can create technological solutions to address the daily challenges of our society.
-Antonio loves to work and to give consulting services at inclusive environments where every idea is well received.
-He prefers places where people can create technological solutions to daily problems of our society.
-He likes to share his knowledge and experiences to create new solutions for business problems.
-He is well trained to work with teams, as well as to develop his activities in work in objectives and results.
+Antonio is dedicated to sharing his knowledge and experiences to develop innovative solutions for business problems.
+He is skilled at working both in teams and independently, focusing on objectives and results.
+Outside of work, Antonio enjoys the thrill of speed and motorcycles, indulges in reading various genres such as science, sci-fi, management, and literature, and loves exploring new cultures through travel.
-Antonio likes speed and motorcycles.
-He loves to read science, sci-fi, management, and literature.
-He loves to travel, to know different places and cultures.
-He is sociable, respectful and a pets' lover.
+He is sociable, respectful, and a devoted pet lover.